 The nanotech industry is starting to invest quite heavily in the design and engineering of conducting nanotube materials for the purpose of prosthetics.
 Decker Yeadon, a firm based in New York that specializes in material technology, demonstrates the creation of an artificial muscle prototype that can function in liquid and is engineered out of carbon nanotubes (see video below).

 Now let’s view an example of this technology by looking at the idea of fluidic muscle mechanics as introduced by Festo.

-Nanotechnology has clearly found its place in being able to advance the world of robotics and it is hoped that this can only help progress research into actuators and electroactive polymers for their application in the modelling of artificial muscles.
+Nanotechnology has clearly found its place in being able to advance the world of robotics and it is hoped that this can only help progress research into actuators and electroactive polymers for their application in the modeling of artificial muscles.
 However, there are major challenges ahead in this research.
-For example, these actuators are difficult to mass produce, which becomes a problem when considering demand for the end product.
+For example, the actuators are difficult to mass produce, which becomes a problem when considering demand for the end product.
 Carbon nanotube material is great for demonstrating strength at low voltage, but this material is also coupled with low strain at a level of 1% and is a long way away from its application in the real world.

 Sources and Further Reading